dogweather/forkful/content/en/cpp/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-Using a debugger means firing up a tool that lets you peek inside your running program to understand what's really happening.
-Programmers do this to find and squash bugs—those pesky issues that cause your code to behave unexpectedly or crash.

 ## How to:
 C++ integrates with debuggers like GDB or the Visual Studio debugger.
 Here's a bitesize example using GDB: